|

 260391

-| 1 | | Outreach Community-Based Weekly Advertising and Outreach Neighborhood-Based Monthly Advertising - Various Newspapers - FY2026-2027 | Resolution | Pending Committee Action | Resolution designating Bay Area Reporter to be the outreach community-based weekly newspaper of the City and County of San Francisco for the Lesbian, Gay, Bisexual and Transgender community; Wind Newspaper to be the outreach community-based weekly newspaper of the City and County of San Francisco for the Chinese community; Clinton Reilly Communications, dba The San Francisco Examiner to be the outreach neighborhood-based monthly newspaper of the City and County of San Francisco for the Eureka Valley, Excelsior, Financial Dist., Forest Hill, Haight-Ashbury, Marina, Mission, North Beach, Pacific Heights, Presidio Heights, Richmond, Russian Hill, South Market, Sunset, and Tenderloin neighborhoods; El Tecolote to be the outreach neighborhood-based monthly newspaper of the City and County of San Francisco for the Excelsior, Mission, and Potrero Hill neighborhoods; Henry Society Journal to be the outreach neighborhood-based monthly newspaper of the City and County of San Francisco for the Bayview, Hunters Point, Visitacion Valley, and Western Addition neighborhoods; Noe Valley Voice to be | | |
+| 1 | | Outreach Community-Based Weekly Advertising and Outreach Neighborhood-Based Monthly Advertising - Various Newspapers - FY2026-2027 | Resolution | Passed | Resolution designating Bay Area Reporter to be the outreach community-based weekly newspaper of the City and County of San Francisco for the Lesbian, Gay, Bisexual and Transgender community; Wind Newspaper to be the outreach community-based weekly newspaper of the City and County of San Francisco for the Chinese community; Clinton Reilly Communications, dba The San Francisco Examiner to be the outreach neighborhood-based monthly newspaper of the City and County of San Francisco for the Eureka Valley, Excelsior, Financial Dist., Forest Hill, Haight-Ashbury, Marina, Mission, North Beach, Pacific Heights, Presidio Heights, Richmond, Russian Hill, South Market, Sunset, and Tenderloin neighborhoods; El Tecolote to be the outreach neighborhood-based monthly newspaper of the City and County of San Francisco for the Excelsior, Mission, and Potrero Hill neighborhoods; Henry Society Journal to be the outreach neighborhood-based monthly newspaper of the City and County of San Francisco for the Bayview, Hunters Point, Visitacion Valley, and Western Addition neighborhoods; Noe Valley Voice to be | | |

 |